telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/customize-treeview-checkbox-template.md

       </script>
     ```

-When using the Kendo UI checkboxes, make sure the [`input` element is immediately followed by a `label` element]({% slug themesandappearnce_kendoui_desktopwidgets %}#customize-checkboxes-and-radio-buttons).
-Otherwise, without a `label`, the `k-checkbox` class will apply a `display : none` style.
+When you use the Kendo UI checkboxes, make sure that the [`input` element is immediately followed by a `label` element]({% slug themesandappearnce_kendoui_desktopwidgets %}#customize-checkboxes-and-radio-buttons).
+Without the `label` element, the `k-checkbox` class applies a `display : none` style.

-The example below demonstrates how to:
+The following example demonstrates how to:

-1. Add checkbox templates to a Kendo UI TreeView in AngularJS applications.
+1. Add checkbox templates to a TreeView in AngularJS applications.
 2. Add the [Bootstrap feel to the checkboxes]({% slug themesandappearnce_kendoui_desktopwidgets %}#common-css-files).
-3. Show nested items under elements of a Kendo UI TreeView.
+3. Show nested items under the TreeView elements.

 ###### Example